-In order to ensure that tap water is safe to drink, the EPA and the State Division of Public Health (DPH) prescribe regulations, which limit the amount of certain contaminants in of body weight than do adults.
-For tems.
-Food and Drug Administration mental effects are used for calculatregulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
-DPH also provides monitoring schedules and establishes sampling requirements for water utilities in order to maintain compliance with the Safe Drinking Water Act monitoring requirements.
+In order to ensure that tap water is safe to drink, the EPA and the State Division of Public Health (DPH) prescribe regulations, which limit the amount of certain contaminants in

+Sources of drinking water in the water provided by public water sys- For this reason, reproductive or tems.
+Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.
+DPH also provides monitoring schedules and establishes sampling requirements for water utilities in order to maintain compliance with the Safe Drinking Water effects), an extra uncertain- ty factor Act monitoring requirements.

-For Your Safety-A Message for People with Compromised Immune effects.
-In the cases of lead and Systems
+For Your Safety-A Message for People with Compromised Immune Systems